Why Machine Footprint Matters When Moving Mulch or Soil

 The machine’s footprint is often the problem.

-Every mower, loader, skid steer, tow cart, front-mounted cart, and dump attachment takes up space.
+Every mower, loader, skid steer, compact tractor, tow cart, front-mounted cart, bucket, dump attachment, and material-handling machine takes up space.

 That space matters.